full-stack-web-developer-and-designer/resume/README.md

 ---

-### ⭐ Acknowledgments
+## 🙏 Thank You

-Thank you for trying Personal Resume!
+Thank you for taking the time to review my resume.

-Feel free to send suggestions or improvements.

----

-### ⭐ If you find this project helpful, please give it a star!
+I truly appreciate your consideration, and I hope this project provides a clear and accurate representation of my skills, experience, and dedication to professional web development.
+I look forward to the opportunity to contribute my knowledge and value to your team.